prebiotic, probiotic, and postbiotic food sources

 There’s no definitive answer on whether soil-based probiotics are better or worse for you; the response is individual.
 One person may respond well to a soil-based probiotic, while another may have GI-related side effects like bloating.

-If you are immunocompromised or already dealing with significant health issues, you may be better off focusing on eating the prebiotic foods that work for you to increase the probiotics in your gut.
-[4]
+Suppose you are immunocompromised or already dealing with significant health issues.
+In that case, you may be better off focusing on eating the prebiotic and probiotic foods that work for you to increase the probiotics in your gut.

 Then there are certain foods we can eat that already contain the beneficial probiotics we need.
 These are called fermented foods and may include: